sf-wdi-24/angular_auth/readme.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10899314/63829980-8188-11e5-8cdd-4ded5bcb6e36.png" height="60"> Angular Auth Challenges

-Challenges for <a href="https://github.com/sf-wdi-24/modules/tree/master/week-11-front-end-frameworks-and-mobile/day-01/module-01" target="">Angular Auth</a> lesson.
+Challenges for <a href="https://github.com/sf-wdi-24/modules/tree/master/week-11-front-end-frameworks-and-mobile/day-01/module-01" target="_blank">Angular Auth</a> lesson.

 **Objective:** Implement Angular authentication with Satellizer.
 Your goal is to have working sign up and log in functionality.

 **You should be pair programming the entire time you work on these challenges.
 That means you're using ONE computer at a time, and ONLY the "driver" is allowed to type (you'll switch roles throughout the lab).**

-> <a href="https://github.com/sahat/satellizer#authloginuser-options" target="">Satellizer Docs</a>
+> <a href="https://github.com/sahat/satellizer#authloginuser-options" target="_blank">Satellizer Docs</a>

 ## App Setup